ankush-web-eng/Chatsia/README.md

 ## Connect, Chat, and Call with Ease

-### Experience seamless communication with ChatSip - your all-in-one platform for messaging and video calls.
+### Experience seamless communication with ChatSia - your all-in-one platform for messaging and video calls.

 Try out chatting and video calling your friends at [ChatSia](https://chat.ankushsingh.tech)